Margin Deep Dive

 Note: If the range appears as a vertical line, all products have the same margin so the range is a single point.

-All Products Average: The dark blue line on the graph displays the margin range across all published products in the selected category.
-The average buyer margin across the selected categories or sub-categories is 49.3% in this example.
+All Products Average: The dark blue line on the graph displays the margin range across all published products in the selected Category.
+The average buyer margin across the selected categories is 49.3% in this example.

 Buyer Interest Range: The light green line on the graph displays the margin range of products that have received interest from a buyer.
 In this example, the average buyer margin across products that have received interest is 50%.